Graded Brauer groups of a groupoid with involution: Introduction

-In the present paper, we are dealing with stable continuous-trace $\ZZ_2$-graded $\cstar$-algebras $A$~\cite{Par,Ros} endowed with Real involution acted upon by a Real groupoid $(\cG,\rho)$.
-Forgetting the involutions, it is known that~\cite{KMRW,Tu} giving such $\cstar$-algebras is equivalent to giving $\ZZ_2$-graded Dixmier-Douady bundles $\cA$ over $\cG$; that is, a $\ZZ_2$-graded elementary $\cstar$-bundle $\cA\To \Gpdo$ satisfying Fell's condition, together with a family of $\ZZ_2$-graded ${}^\ast$-isomorphisms $\al_g:\cA_{s(g)}\To \cA_{r(g)}$ such that $\al_{gh}=\al_g\al_h$ whenever the product makes sense and $\al_g^{-1}=\al_{g^{-1}}$.
-The \emph{graded Brauer group} $\wBr(\cG)$~\cite{Tu} of $\cG$ is defined from Morita equivalence classes of such bundles, or equivalently from stable continuous-trace $\ZZ_2$-graded $\cstar$-algebras endowed with an action by $\cG$.
-If $\cG$ is a transformation groupoid $X\rtimes G$, where $G$ is a locally compact group action on $X$, then $\wBr(\cG)=\wBr_G(X)$ is nothing but the equivariant analogue of Parker's~\cite{Par}, and the graded analogue of Crocker-Kumjian-Raeburn-Williams~\cite{CKRW}.
-It is shown in~\cite{Tu} that if $\cG$ is locally compact second-countable and has a Haar system, then
+In the present paper, we are dealing with stable continuous-trace $\ZZ_2$-graded $\cstar$-algebras $A$~\cite{Parker:Brauer,Rosenberg:Continuous-trace} endowed with Real involution and acted upon by a Real groupoid $(\cG,\tau)$.
+Forgetting the involutions, it is known that~\cite{Kumjian-Muhly-Renault-Williams:Brauer,Tu:Twisted_Poincare} giving such $\cstar$-algebras is equivalent to giving $\ZZ_2$-graded Dixmier-Douady bundles $\cA$ over $\cG$; that is, a $\ZZ_2$-graded elementary $\cstar$-bundle $\cA\To \Gpdo$ satisfying Fell's condition, together with a family of $\ZZ_2$-graded ${}^\ast$-isomorphisms $\al_g:\cA_{s(g)}\To \cA_{r(g)}$ such that $\al_{gh}=\al_g\al_h$ whenever the product makes sense and $\al_g^{-1}=\al_{g^{-1}}$.
+The \emph{graded Brauer group} $\wBr(\cG)$~\cite{Tu:Twisted_Poincare} of $\cG$ is defined from Morita equivalence classes of such bundles, or equivalently from stable continuous-trace $\ZZ_2$-graded $\cstar$-algebras equipped with a $\cG$--action.
+If $\cG$ is a transformation groupoid $X\rtimes G$, where $G$ is a locally compact group acting on $X$, then $\wBr(\cG)=\wBr_G(X)$ is nothing but the equivariant analogue of Parker's~\cite{Parker:Brauer}, and the graded analogue of Crocker-Kumjian-Raeburn-Williams~\cite{Crocker-Kumjian-Raeburn-Williams:Brauer}.
+It is shown in~\cite{Tu:Twisted_Poincare} that if $\cG$ is locally compact second-countable and Hausdorff, then